Last updated on September 24th, 2020

 Surfari Charters offers fishing, surfing (the area is also known for its surfing) and air-conditioned lodgings with high-speed internet for up to 4 in its beach house.
 You’ll get 3 meals daily (including drinks) from their own kitchen and also offer free round-trip airport transfer.

 Here, as well, you’ll find many other activities such as spearfishing and snorkeling that can be added to your vacation package

 Panga Fishing Tournaments and Other To-Do’s in Nicaragua

 There are also many international fishing tournaments held in San Juan each year and you can expect to be able to catch fish ranging from massive Tarpon, Dorado, Sailfish, and Roosterfish to large Black Marlin and Yellowfin Tuna.

-There are small boats called “pangas” and one of the most popular tournaments involve these pangas, which is truly one of the most engaging and entertaining ways to experience fishing in a beautiful setting.
+There are small boats called “pangas” and one of the most popular tournaments involves these pangas, which is truly one of the most engaging and entertaining ways to experience fishing in a beautiful setting.
 We recommend La Panga Rosa for fishing trips from Maderas Beach to Marsella Beach.